aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | North	| 5 |
 | West	| 5 |

-The customer distribution is equal across the different regions.
+_Insight:_ The customer distribution is equal across the different regions, suggesting a balanced market reach.

 **Most popular subscription type by the number of customers**